ikmb/exome-seq/README.md

 * Effect prediction with VEP (EnsEMBL86) and Annovar (2017)

+## Valid assemblies

+The pipeline currently (officially) supports to genome assemblies - the "full" hg19 assembly from the GATK resource bundle and a stripped-down version that removes any ALT contigs (hg19_clinical).
+To choose an assembly, use:

+`-assembly hg19`

+`--assembly hg19_clinical`

 ## Input format

 The pipeline parses a config file to find the input files and relevant meta data.
 The expected format is semicolon-separated CSV with the following headers: